September 4, 2020

 What do we want them to know about us?

-What is our ultimate goal (such as getting the word out on a new product or event)?
+What is our ultimate goal (like getting the word out on a new product or event)?

 What platforms do we use to communicate what we want others to know and do?